Season Eight of “I’m glad you interrupted”

 Inspiration

-During the week you receive videos, cartoons, poems and even a small magazine in your e-mail box for inspiration.
+During the week you receive videos, cartoons, poems and stories in your e-mail box for inspiration.

 Number of group facilitations: 10 years of 300+ classes with many ups and downs.